Azure-Samples/llama-index-python/README.md

     ```
     Confirm that this step has happened successfuly by checking if a `.env` file has been added to the `backend` folder.

-6. We can now generate the embeddings of the documents in the `./data` directory.
+5. We can now generate the embeddings of the documents in the `./data` directory.
 In this sample it contains a pdf file with mail standards.

     ```bash
     poetry run generate
+    ```

+6. Install the frontend dependencies:

+    ```bash
+     cd ..
+     cd frontend
+     npm install
     ```

 7. Configure a CI/CD pipeline:

     ```shell